shsagir/play-area-sync/docs/tls-custom-pro.md

 ## Why use TLS custom

-* You want to use a [higher trusted](https://en.wikipedia.org/wiki/Extended_Validation_Certificate) commercial certificate
+1. You want to use a [higher trusted](https://en.wikipedia.org/wiki/Extended_Validation_Certificate) commercial certificate
-* You need a wildcard certificate
+2. You need a wildcard certificate, including all subdomains `*.yourdomain`
-* You don't trust freebies
+3. You don't trust freebies

 ## Why not to use TLS custom